-If you’re not in education, you may feel uncertain about creating educational products or have a different outlook than students and educators.
+If you’re not in education, creating educational products may feel unfamiliar.
 Drawing on my product design experience, this article outlines school and student perspectives on this topic to help you develop better EdTech products.

-First, we must recognise that our product’s audience is not only students but also schools, teachers, and parents who make the purchasing decisions.
+First, we must recognise that our product’s audience includes not only students but also schools, teachers, and parents who make the purchasing decisions.

 Does the product lighten or add to the workload of teachers?

+Teachers face complex workloads.
 Most ICT teachers have qualifications in information technology.
 However, they must take additional courses regularly to stay up-to-date with technological advances and curriculum changes.
-If the product is complex for teachers to use, they are unlikely to attempt it.
+Products adding to work are unlikely adopted.
+Complexity prevents use, even by tech-savvy teachers.

 What do schools think about STEM or interdisciplinary programmes?